64robots/webforms/docs/content/en/usage.md

 - `user_model` is used to declare the location of the user model in your app.

-- `fields_to_be_confirmed` mark that kind of question's answer with confirmed as false waiting for another process like a confirmation email, sms code or something like that.
+- `fields_to_be_confirmed` marks what type of questions need that the answer to be confirmed.
+It marks the answer confirmed value as false.
+You need to add a process of validation like a confirmation email, sms code or something like that and update the answer confirmed field to true after that.

 ## Events